ripienaar/free-for-dev/README.md

    * [huboard.com](https://huboard.com/) — Instant project management for your GitHub issues, free for Open Source
    * [Hygger](https://hygger.io) — Project management platform.
 The free plan offers unlimited users, projects & boards with 100 MB of Storage.
    * [Instabug](https://instabug.com) —  A comprehensive bug reporting and in-app feedback SDK for mobile apps.
 Free plan up to 1 app and one member.
+   * [WishKit](https://wishkit.io) —  Collect in-app user feedback for your iOS/macOS app and prioritize features based on user votes.
+Free plan up to 1 app.
    * [Ilograph](https://www.ilograph.com/)  — interactive diagrams that allow users to see their infrastructure from multiple perspectives and levels of detail.
 Charts can be expressed in code.
 The free tier has unlimited private diagrams with up to 3 viewers.
    * [Jira](https://www.atlassian.com/software/jira) — Advanced software development project management tool used in many corporate environments.
 Free plan for up to 10 users.
    * [kanbanflow.com](https://kanbanflow.com/) — Board-based project management.
 Free, premium version with more options